 For handover into a shared hybrid or shared CSG cell, the source RAN shall determine a target core network operator for which the UE is a CSG member since otherwise the handover is likely to fail.
 In case the UE is capable of reporting the subset of the broadcasted PLMN IDs in the target cell to which its CSG membership is verified, the source RAN bases its core network operator selection on this information.
 If this information is not reported by the UE the selection of a target core network operator is based on pre-configured information in the RAN.

-NOTE: To ensure that handovers do not fail due to the source RAN selecting a core network operator for which the UE is not a CSG member in the case when the UE only reports the Primary PLMN-ID (E-UTRAN) or no PLMN ID (UTRAN), the following RAN configuration can be used.
+NOTE: To ensure that handovers do not fail due to the source RAN selecting a core network operator for which the UE is not a CSG member in the case when the UE only reports the Primary PLMN-ID (E-UTRAN) as described in TS 36.331 [11] or no PLMN ID (UTRAN), the following RAN configuration can be used.
 The source RAN is configured with all broadcasted PLMN identities of neighbouring shared hybrid and closed access mode CSG cells, so that this data can be retrieved based on the UE-provided information (ECGI/TAC/CSG ID in E-UTRAN and Cell ID in UTRAN) of the target H(e)NB.
 The source RAN determines a target PLMN ID from the Handover Restriction List (HRL, see TS 36.413 [14]) in E-UTRAN or Shared Network Area (SNA) access information (see TS 25.413 [13]) in UTRAN.
 If HRL or SNA are not supported, local configuration in the RAN could be used.
 For a target cell, the allowed PLMN identities according to CSG membership should be the same as the allowed PLMN identities for handover because otherwise handovers can fail.
 If the target is hybrid cell and the UE is not a CSG member, the handover may be solved in the same way.

 For further details on Closed Subscriber Group (CSG) and closed/hybrid access, see TS 36.300 [10] and TS 25.467 [17].